presseverykey/everykey-sdk/README.md

   directory
 - link, symlink or copy lpc1343.ld (inside pressanykey dir) to project directory
-- make (will compile and link all c files in project dir and subdirs)
+- run `make` (will compile and link all c files in project dir and subdirs)
 - connect target board in USB programming mode
-- make install (optionally copy the resulting .bin file manually)
+- run `make install` (optionally copy the resulting .bin file manually)
 - disconnect and re-plug target board

 In most cases, symlinking (or hard-linking, if you prefer) the